-Nau Mai, Haere Mai, I’m Riki Teteina, the principal of Newton Central School, and I’d like to welcome you to our beautiful Oasis in the heart of the city, one of Auckland City’s best keep secrets.
+Nau mai, haere mai, I’m Riki Teteina, the principal of Newton Central School, and I’d like to welcome you to our beautiful oasis in the heart of the city, one of Auckland City’s best kept secrets.
 Our inner-city location, diverse and active community, and stimulating environment is what makes us unique.

 Vision & Values

 We believe our vision, as a school which provides leadership in achieving learning success for diverse communities through productive relationships and Tiriti-based practice, will ensure your child graduates from Newton Central School as confident, connected, actively Involved, lifelong learners

 You are not only enrolling your child into a school, you are enrolling your whole family (whānau) into a community.
 We value strong partnerships between you, your children, and the teachers and staff of the school.
 We encourage you to take an active role in your child’s education, whether that is helping out in the classroom, participating in field trips that take advantage of our inner-city location, or getting regular updates of your child’s progress by meeting informally with their class teacher before and after school.

 We realise that many parents have to juggle work and family commitments.
 We help out by providing before and after school care for our community members.
 It really does take a village to raise a child!

 Here at Newton Central, diversity is a huge part of who we are, and we welcome children, parents and caregivers from all backgrounds.
 Your child will be part of over 30 nationalities, each valued, supported and celebrated: – hence our school motto: Celebrating difference, diversity and success!